 In principle, Financing Bills are issued to the market through public auction.
-They are basically issued to the market on the first business day in a week.
-They are redeemable in three months, in principle ().
+In principle, 3-Month Financing Bills are issued every week, accounting for the largest share of Financing Bills (@).

-If some Financing Bills remain unsold through public auction, or if there emerge unexpected cash needs, the Bank of Japan may exceptionally accept Financing Bills (2).
+If some Financing Bills remain unsold through public auction, or if there emerge unexpected cash needs, the Bank of Japan may exceptionally accept Financing Bills ((\$2)).